Geoffroy's spider monkey: Conservation status

 Geoffroy's spider monkey is listed as endangered by the IUCN, mostly due to habitat loss and capture for the pet trade.
 It requires large tracts of primary forest to survive, so it is vulnerable to deforestation and is sometimes hunted by humans and captured for the pet trade.
 Because of its low reproductive turnover, it cannot quickly replenish its numbers when affected by these events.
 As a result, Geoffroy's spider monkey has disappeared from some areas where it was once common.
-Three subspecies are critically endangered.
+One subspecies is endangered, and two others are critically endangered.

 Geoffroy's spider monkey was extirpated on Barro Colorado Island in Panama.
 Hunting had eliminated the native population there by 1912.
 However, between 1959 and 1966, an effort was made to reintroduce the species to Barro Colorado.
 At least 18 monkeys were reintroduced, but only five, one male and four females, survived the reintroduction.
 This small group has thrived, and the island population had grown to 28 monkeys by 2003.